inBeat/inbeat-website/content/top-influencers/instagram/illustrators/south-korea/_index.md

 ---
-title: Top 10 Illustrators Instagram Influencers In South Korea In 2023
+title: Top 10 Illustrators Instagram Influencers In South Korea In 2024
 description: >-
-  Find top illustrators Instagram influencers in South Korea in 2023.
-Most popular hashtags: #drawing #illust #illustration #artwork.
+  Find top illustrators Instagram influencers in South Korea in 2024.
+Most popular hashtags: #illustration #drawing #artwork #illustrator.
 platform: Instagram
-hits: 48
+hits: 47
-text_top: Discover the best Instagram influencers on inBeat.
+text_top: Analyze the most popular Instagram influencers on inBeat.
-text_bottom: Our platform has 48 Instagram influencers like this in South Korea for you to collaborate.
+text_bottom: inBeat holds 47 Instagram influencers like this in South Korea for you to collaborate.
 profiles:
   - username: "hungrae_"
     fullname: >-